anjali-001/anjali-001/README.md

 Hey there ⚡

-Hey, I am Anjali.
+I am Anjali.
 Bibliophile, web developer, content writer and a painter(read it un artiste with a french accent). 📚 👩‍💻
  - Learning React and Firebase  🌱
  - Pronouns- she/her
  - Love CSS(*sarcasm?*) 💕